 Research

 Antihepatotoxic Effect – Researchers from Department of Zoology, Annamalai University, Tamil Nadu conducted antihepatotoxic efficacy test of aqueous extract of Indigofera tinctoria (250, 500 mg/kg body weight) against paracetamol induced liver damage in rats.
-Rise in serum levels of aspartate amino transferase (AST), alanine amino transferase (ALT), alkaline phosphatase (ALP), ?-glutamyl transpeptidase (GGT), lactate dehydrogenase (LDH), bilirubin, cholesterol, lipid peroxidation (LPO), superoxide dismutase (SOD), catalase (CAT), reduced glutathione (GSH) were analysed during the study.
-Histopathological changes of liver sample were compared with respective control.
+Rise in serum levels of aspartate aminotransferase (AST), alanine aminotransferase (ALT), alkaline phosphatase (ALP), ?-glutamyl transpeptidase (GGT), lactate dehydrogenase (LDH), bilirubin, cholesterol, lipid peroxidation (LPO), superoxide dismutase (SOD), catalase (CAT), reduced glutathione (GSH) were analyzed during the study.
+Histopathological changes of liver samples were compared with respective controls.
 Significant antihepatotoxic efficacies of the Indigofera tinctoria extracts were reported.

 Indigo as antidote